Charleston, South Carolina, is a fantastic place to live.

 And the winter’s not that terrible, so you can go skiing one day, then hit the hiking trails along the Blue Ridge Parkway the next.
 Poke around downtown Boone, and you’ve got a pretty good winter weekend getaway in Boone.

 There are also some delightfully tacky tourist attractions, such as the Tweetsie Railroad and Hickory Ridge Homestead.

 It seems like most Atlantans come to Charleston when they’re looking to get out of their town.
 But that doesn’t preclude Charlestonians from invading their home turf once in awhile.

-The last trip I made to Atlanta was when the state government encouraged a Lowcountry evacuation due to a hurricane in October 2016.
+The last trip I made to Atlanta was when the state government encouraged a Lowcountry evacuation due to a hurricane.
 It was the same weekend as Atlanta Pride, so it was a fun time to be there.

 But even if you’re not there for an event, Atlanta can still be a fun place to be for a few days.
 Some of my favorite places in Atlanta are: